TURNING STRUGGLE INTO STRENGTH

-Virago’s latest product makes a powerful statement: ‘Turn Your Struggle Into Strength’, and if nothing else, that’s what Brittney hopes others take away from her story.
-Her hope is that Virago will serve as an outlet for others to use fitness as a way of dealing with life’s obstacles and inspire posttraumatic growth.
+Virago’s motto is ‘Turn Your Struggle Into Strength’, and if nothing else, that’s what Brittney hopes others take away from her story.
+Her hope is that Virago will serve as an outlet for others to use fitness as a way of dealing with life’s obstacles and inspire post-traumatic growth.

 Growing up in a house of four women gave Brittney a strong sense of ‘Girl Power’ and emphasis on the importance of being a strong woman.
 Virago, as defined in ancient literature, means a woman of great stature, strength, and courage.
 A female warrior.
 That description could not more perfectly encompass Brittney and her company.
 When asked about her fears pertaining to the trials of a small business, her answer was strong, confident and unapologetic.

 “Is it weird that I don't have any fears in relation to Virago?
 It's simple: We are going to be the next global athletic brand.
 There's no doubt in my mind that this will be successful.
 I guess what I have learned recently is that it's not going to happen overnight.
-I need to be patient, and in God's timing and my hard work, it will all unfold exactly how it is supposed to.
-In one year Virago has already evolved into something I never imagined it would.
-I love the direction I'm going with it, and I'm excited for the future.”
+I need to be patient, and in God's timing and our hard work, it will all unfold exactly how it is supposed to.
+In the short time Virago has been alive it has already evolved into something I never imagined it would.
+I love the direction we are going with it, and I'm excited for the future.”